dockstore/dockstore-documentation/docs/faq.rst

 To grant access to the Dockstore application, click the *Grant access* button.

-If you don't grant access, some Dockstore features, such as manual workflow registration and workflow discovery, will not function properly for Dockstore users from your GitHub organization.
+If you don't grant access, some Dockstore functionality, such as manual workflow registration and the "Discover Existing Dockstore Workflows" feature, may not work properly for Dockstore users from your GitHub organization.

 :ref:`(back to top) <topFAQ>`